Are you a Washington State resident that has a work study award? You are qualified to take part of the State Work Study Program!

 You just need to fill out a State Work Study Employment Referral Agreement Form (PDF).
 After you print out this form follow these steps:

-- Take the form to the Financial Aid Office, where they will fill out Step 1a, and sign the form.
+- Take the form to the Financial Aid Office, where they will fill out Step 2, and sign the form.

 - Take the form to your employer.
-They will fill out Steps 2 & 3.
-They need to remember to place their EIN # in Step 2, and sign their name in Step 3.
+They will fill out Step 3.
+They need to remember to place their EIN # next to the name of their organization, and sign their name in Step 3.

 - Either you or your employer will then send the form to the Student Employment Office.
 We will complete the form, and send a copy of the completed agreement to the employer.